Clubs & Activities

 Sponsor: Elizzabeth Beil (Art)

-Date/Location: Art club meets every Tuesday in room: 157
+Date/Location: Art club meets once a month in room: 157

 Book Club is a great way to connect with other students passionate about reading.
 Come meet new friends, read a new book, and enjoy discussions and activities about the book!
 Table-top blog discussions are a hit this year!
 The Book Club students are also encouraged to share their own original works!